St. George Terroir Gin Review Header

 St. George Terroir Gin Review

 Editors Note: Today’s post is from Janet Benedict, one of the semi-finalists who are applying to become a regular contributor to Bourbon & Banter.
 We hope you’ll read all of their posts and let us know what you think of each applicant by commenting below the post, sharing online or dropping us a note via email.
-You can find out more about Janet on Twitter and Instagram.
-Good luck!

 IN ST GEORGE WE TRUST